piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 # How to deploy

 Follow these steps in your command line to deploy the boutique with CDK, using the region and account information configured in your AWS CLI.
+It takes around 10 mins.

 ```javascript
 git clone https://github.com/achrafsouk/recycle-bin-boutique.git